Álvaro Rubio: Coaching career

 After retiring, Rubio returned to his main club Valladolid in 2017, as part of Luis César Sampedro's coaching staff.
 On 8 November 2023, he replaced Julio Baptista at the helm of the reserves in the Segunda Federación.

 On 2 December 2024, Rubio was named caretaker manager of the main squad for their Copa del Rey match against Real Ávila, after the dismissal of Paulo Pezzolano.
 He returned to his previous role following the appointment of Diego Cocca two weeks later, totalling two wins in three games during his first spell.

 Cocca was himself fired on 17 February 2025 with the team still last in the top division, and Rubio was confirmed as his replacement until the end of the season.
 On his second debut six days later, he oversaw a 7–1 loss away to Athletic Bilbao.

 Rubio only managed one point from 14 matches, and left the position on 4 June 2025.
 He departed the club altogether on 21 July.

+On 12 December 2025, Rubio was appointed head coach of Olympiacos F.C.
+B in the Super League Greece 2.